gsmvalve/gsmtasks-docs/source/includes/_tasks.md

 State       | Color       | Description
 ----------- | ----------- | -----------
-unassigned  | white       | Task has not yet been assigned to a worker assigned    | blue        | Task has been assigned to a worker transit     | purple      | Worker is driving to the location of the task active      | light green | Worker at location and performing the task completed   | dark green  | Task has been completed
+unassigned  | white       | Task has not yet been assigned to a worker assigned    | ligth blue  | Task has been assigned to a worker accepted    | dark blue   | Worker has accepted the task transit     | purple      | Worker is driving to the location of the task active      | light green | Worker at location and performing the task completed   | dark green  | Task has been completed